Home / Compare Energy / What is a controlled loa…

 If you don’t have these appliances, a controlled load isn’t right for you.
 It isn’t designed for large amounts of electricity usage, like those used by multiple appliances during peak times.

 If you find you have high energy use during certain times of the day (but not from controlled load appliances), you could look into a time-of-use or demand tariff.
 A time-of-use tariff charges you differently for electricity depending the times of day you use it.
-Conversely, a demand tariff applies a surcharge to your peak electricity usage.
-Depending on what tariff you want, consider speaking to your provider as your current meter may not be able to support it.
+Conversely, a demand tariff applies a surcharge to your peak electricity usage during a designated peak electricity demand period in order to discourage using electricity bills (which may result in cheaper electricity bills).

 The Victoria State Government offers a concession specifically for controlled load electricity bills.
-To access this concession, you will need to hold a Pensioner Concession Card, Health Care Card or Veterans’ Affair Gold Card and meet the other eligibility requirements.
+To access this concession, you will need to hold a Pensioner Concession Card, Health Care Card or Veterans’ Affairs Gold Card and meet the other eligibility requirements.

 Only households with dual-element electricity (a two-thermostat system in which the upper thermostat heats the water to a determined temperature before the lower heats to the final temperature) or smart meters (for hot water and slab heating) are eligible for the 13% discount.1